yunxu1019/efront/coms/basic_/readme-en.md

     import(...)
     ```
  The result imported with `import (...)`, efront will not actively wrap a layer of Promise.
 If you use `await` in the root scope of the module, the returned result is an instance of `Promise`.
 Otherwise, what you export in the imported file will be the result of this `import(...)`.
 If you are unsure about the content of the imported file and do not blindly use methods such as `import(...).then (...)`, you can use `await import(...)` to wait for the import to complete.

 3. ```javascript
+    import.meta
+    import.meta.url
+    import.meta.resolve()
+    new.target
+    ```
+    If the above features are used, the compilation can be successful, but it is inconsistent with the content of the native high-level code.
+Where `import.meta.url` will be the relative path (excluding` file:///... `), and does not include `?` or `#`. the `new.target` will always be `undefined` and should not be used as much as possible.

+1. ```javascript
     (function (a){
         if (a === void 0) a = 1;
         a = 1;